GACJ/complib-help/docs/methods/overview.md

 # Method pages

 Complib acts as a method collection, and has dedicated pages for all methods in its [libraries](../concepts.md/#the-libraries), including every method officially named and rung.
-The official `CCCBR` library is regularly updated and newly named methods automatically added in order to keep the collection up to date.
+The official `CCCBR` library is regularly updated and newly named methods added in order to keep the collection up to date.

 When a new method is added to any of its libraries, Complib classifies it and derives its various properties.
-It then creates a page for the method where all relevant information can be viewed.
+It then creates a page for the method where its related information can be viewed.
 For example, the method page for [Bristol Surprise Major](https://complib.org/method/19048/) looks something like this:

 ![Bristol Surprise Major](../img/method_sample_page.png)